jipolanco/PencilFFTs.jl/docs/src/Pencils.md

 [^1]:
     Why would we want this?
-    Perhaps because we want to efficiently perform FFTs along $y$, which under this permutation would be the fastest dimension.
+    Perhaps because we want to efficiently perform FFTs along $y$, which, under this permutation, would be the fastest dimension.